ilanit1997/Networks_Analysis/README.md

 *PART C - choose_who_to_vaccinate*

-we chose using top 50 patients with highest node rank
+The following heuristic for Part C is simply taking the top 50 friendly people; that is, it returns the top 50 nodes in the graph with the highest degree